 Atlas employees will not enter your home.

-All Atlas employees will be screened daily prior to entering the job site.
+All Atlas employees will be screened weekly prior to entering the job site.

 All trash and personal belongings will be removed from the job each day (we may leave some tools).